caprazzo/Minima/readme.markdown

 Story object:

 	{
-	"id": string, // unique id for this story
-	"revision": int, // revision number
+		"id": string, // unique id for this story "revision": int, // revision number
 		"desc": string // body of the story
 		"list": string // id of the list
 		"archived": boolean // if this story is archived "pos": decimal // position of this story relative to others in the same list }

+List object:

+	{
+		"id": string, // unique id for this list
+		"name": string // name for this list
+		"pos": decimal // position of this list relative to others in the same board }

 ### get all stories